-Global market valuations reached around $310 billion in 2023, with projections indicating a leap to $620 billion by 2028.
-This expansion, estimated at a CAGR of roughly 15%, stems from innovations in digital banking, payment processing, InsurTech, and robo-advisory services.
+Despite near-term caution, long-term fundamentals remain strong.
+Global fintech market valuations reached $310 billion in 2023 and are projected to grow to $620 billion by 2028.
+This expansion, at an estimated CAGR of around 15 percent, is driven by advances in digital banking, payments, InsurTech, and robo-advisory platforms.

 Yet the FinTech ecosystem also faces headwinds.
 A slowdown in global venture capital (VC) funding has compelled many startups to prioritize sustainable growth over rapid scaling, proving that clear value propositions and competitive advantages matter more than ever.